1mackenziekyle/cover-letters/README.md

 Requires that you have Python, Node.js, Robocorp VS Code Extension, Bash installed.

 - Copy this repository
-- enter your info into **input/userinfo.json**
+- copy from **input/template.json** and enter your info into a new file called **input/userinfo.json**
-- add your cover letter templates for front-end, under /input folder and edit the template name variables at the top of **task.js** (mine is cover-letter-template.docx)
+- add your cover letter templates for front-end, back-end, and full-stack jobs under /input folder and edit the template name variables at the top of **task.js**
-- in your template word doc, use the variables:
+- in your template word docs, use any or all of the variables:

   - {FULLNAME}
   - {PROGRAM}